HenryHamster/AgenticAI/README.md

-# AgenticAI: LLM-Powered Roguelike Economy Simulator
+# Dungeons & Dialogue

 > A turn-based, tile-centric economy simulator where LLM-powered agents explore, trade, and compete under the guidance of a Dungeon Master AI.

 ## Overview

-AgenticAI is an experimental game where autonomous AI agents navigate a shared world, make decisions, and compete for wealth.
+Dungeons & Dialogue is an experimental game where autonomous AI agents navigate a shared world, make decisions, and compete for wealth.
 Each tile on the game board carries a natural-language description that evolves as players interact with it.
 A Dungeon Master AI orchestrates the world, adjudicates actions, and narrates outcomes, creating an emergent narrative driven entirely by language models.

 ### Key Features